simeononsecurity/simeononsecurity.ch/content/articles/exploring-unifi-express-all-in-one-network-gateway/index.en.md

 ______

-## Setting Up UniFi Express: A Seamless Experience
+## Setting Up UniFi Express: A smooth Experience

 UniFi Express lives up to its plug-and-play reputation during the setup process.
-Connecting the device to the internet via the WAN port and using the UniFi Network app on a mobile phone initiates a streamlined setup.
+Connecting the device to the internet via the WAN port and using the UniFi Network app on a mobile phone initiates a simplified setup.
 A Ubiquiti account is a prerequisite, emphasizing the device's integration with a user-friendly software interface.

 ### Initial Setup